Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 # 4. client-access-resource-server
 This section will demonstrate how to access resource server in client application.
 You can choose one of the following options to get the sample project.

-- Option 1: Use [04-client-access-resource-server] project directly
+- Option 1: Use [04-client-access-resource-server] project directly.
 - Option 2: Follow steps in [4.1.
 Create sample project](#41-create-sample-project) to create the sample project.

 ## 4.1.
 Create sample project